mdm-code/prg2p/README.md

-# grg2p
+# prg2p

-This is a Go package for grapheme-to-phoneme converstion.
+This is a Go package for Polish grapheme-to-phoneme converstion.